BerkeleyLearnVerify/Scenic/examples/cosim/readme.md

 # Setting up METSR:
 1. Create a virtual env `python -m venv metsr_venv`
 2. Run `git clone clone https://github.com/umnilab/METS-R_HPC`
-3. Create an instance of METSR sim
-a.
-An example template for this is provided in `run_blank.py`
+3. Create an instance of METSR sim.
+An example template for this is provided in `run_blank.py`.
+Please note this template should be run inside the top level METS-R folder.

-For METSR specific details please review the its documentation: https://umnilab.github.io/METS-R_doc/`
+For METSR specific details please review its documentation: https://umnilab.github.io/METS-R_doc/`.

 # Setting up CARLA:
 1. Ensure CARLA is open an running on your desktop

-For CARLA specific details please review the CARLA examples folder or its documentation: https://carla.readthedocs.io/en/latest/python_api/
+For CARLA specific details please review the CARLA examples folder or its documentation: https://carla.readthedocs.io/en/latest/python_api/.

 # Finally to run the scenic program first ensure
 - The `globalParameter address` set at the top of your Scenic program matches your current IP address to allow Scenic to connect to CARLA
 - The `globalParameter map` set at the top of your Scenic program provides the path to the corresponding `xodr` map you would like to run
-- Ensure that this parameter matches the configuration file used to spin up METSR
+- Ensure that this parameter matches the configuration file used to spin up METSR (this can be viewed inside `run_blank.py`.
 - The `globalParameter xml_map` matches provides the path to the corresponding `xml` map.
-        `xml` map files can be generated from the provided sumo file found in `assets\maps\CARLA` using the command noted at the end fo this file
+        `xml` map files can be generated from the provided sumo file found in `assets\maps\CARLA` using the command noted at the end of this file

 Now the simulator can be started running the following command: `scenic [your_file.scenic] --simulate --2d`